adamant/adamant.language.reference/exceptions.md

 # Try/Catch Statements

+Idea: given that try expressions will clearly mark where exceptions can be thrown.
+We don't necessarily need to precede try blocks with the `try` keyword.
+We could simply allow a catch on any block containing a try expression.

 # Try expressions

 Swift has prefix expressions with `try` to allow them to throw.  `try?` turns their result into a nullable rather than throwing.  `try!` makes them panic if an exception is thrown.
 Midori had `try <exp> else catch` that returned Result<T>.
 You could also do `try <exp> else <value>` that would use value if an exception was thrown.
 My concern about those is that they don't specify the exception.
 So if a new exception is added, they could swallow it too.